-Nauticus' ability to derive revenue from its products depends on its ability to successfully market its products and develop a network of ongoing customers for its new RaaS revenue model.
-Investors should be aware of the difficulties normally encountered by a new business model, many of which are beyond Nauticus' control, including substantial risks and expenses while establishing or entering new markets, setting up operations and undertaking marketing activities.
-There can be no assurance that customers will perceive benefits to the RaaS subscription model.
+Our ability to derive revenue from our products depends on our ability to successfully market our products and develop a network of ongoing customers for our new RaaS revenue model.
+Investors should be aware of the difficulties normally encountered by a new business model, many of which are beyond our control, including substantial risks and expenses while establishing or entering new markets, setting up operations and undertaking marketing activities.
+There can be no assurance that customers will perceive benefits to the RaaS subscription model

-Because Nauticus will continue to own units while they are used by the customers, Nauticus will be subject to risks associated with ongoing ownership of the units, including the risks of deterioration, damage or theft and higher maintenance and servicing costs.
-All of these could result in higher costs to Nauticus, and could lead to customer dissatisfaction.
-The likelihood of Nauticus' success must be considered in light of these risks, expenses, complications, delays, and the competitive environment in which Nauticus operates.
-There is, therefore, nothing at this time upon which to base an assumption that Nauticus' RaaS business model will prove successful.
+Because we will continue to own units while they are used by the customers, we will be subject to risks associated with ongoing ownership of the units, including the risks of deterioration, damage or theft and higher maintenance and servicing costs.
+All of these could result in higher costs to us, and could lead to customer dissatisfaction.
+The likelihood of our success must be considered in light of these risks, expenses, complications, delays, and the competitive environment in which we operate.
+There is, therefore, nothing at this time upon which to base an assumption that our RaaS business model will prove successful.

-If Nauticus is successful in commercializing its products and services, Nauticus' revenue will be concentrated in a limited number of models for the foreseeable future.
+If we are successful in commercializing our products and services, our revenue will be concentrated in a limited number of models for the foreseeable future.

-If Nauticus is successful in commercializing its products and services, its revenue will be concentrated in a limited number of models for the foreseeable future.
-Nauticus launched the Aquanaut platform in 2021 and expects to launch the commercial production versions of the Aquanaut robotic system under the RaaS business model by the end of 2022.
+If we are successful in commercializing our products and services, our revenue will be concentrated in a limited number of models for the foreseeable future.
+We launched the Aquanaut platform in 2021 and expect to launch the commercial production versions of the Aquanaut robotic system under the RaaS business model in 2023.
 Such timeline may be delayed, including due to challenges in recruiting skilled employees, difficulties in securing components and materials, development delays, difficulties relating to manufacturing of the units and other factors.
-Such challenges may result in delay of the anticipated commercial launch of one or more of the products and services, which would adversely affect Nauticus' financial and operating results.
-To the extent Nauticus' products and services do not meet customer expectations, or cannot be completed or manufactured or delivered on their projected timelines and in line with cost and volume targets, Nauticus' future sales and operating results may be adversely affected.
-Given that for the foreseeable future Nauticus' business will depend on a limited number of product models, to the extent a particular product model is not well-received by the market, Nauticus' revenue could be materially and adversely affected.
-This could have a material adverse effect on Nauticus' business, prospects, financial condition and operating results.
+Such challenges may result in delay of the anticipated commercial launch of one or more of the products and services, which would adversely affect our financial and operating results.
+To the extent our products and services do not meet customer expectations, or cannot be completed or manufactured or delivered on their projected timelines and in line with cost and volume targets, our future sales and operating results may be adversely affected.
+Given that for the foreseeable future our business will depend on a limited number of product models, to the extent a particular product model is not well-received by the market, our revenue could be materially and adversely affected.
+This could have a material adverse effect on our business, prospects, financial condition and operating results.

-Nauticus may not be able to complete or enhance its product and service offerings through its research and development efforts.
+We may not be able to complete or enhance our product and service offerings through our research and development efforts.

-To commercially launch the RaaS business model, Nauticus will need to continue to advance and evolve its products in response to the evolving demands of its customers in the various industries it expects to serve.
-Nauticus expects to launch newer versions of two (2) subsea vehicle products by the end of 2022: the Aquanaut, a mobile subsea robotic system, and the Argonaut, a defense-oriented subsea vehicle.
-Each of these products and setup of associated services will require significant additional expenses, and Nauticus may not be successful in commercializing or marketing such products and services at all or within the currently expected timeline.
+To commercially launch the RaaS business model, we will need to continue to advance and evolve our products in response to the evolving demands of our customers in the various industries we expect to serve.
+Each of our commercial products and setup of associated services will require significant additional expenses, and we may not be successful in commercializing or marketing such products and services at all or within the currently expected timeline.

-In addition, notwithstanding Nauticus' market research efforts, its future products and services may not be accepted by customers or their employees.
-The success of any proposed product and service offerings will depend on numerous factors, including Nauticus' ability to:
+In addition, notwithstanding our market research efforts, our future products and services may not be accepted by customers or their employees.
+The success of any proposed product and service offerings will depend on numerous factors, including our ability to: